dncoyote/interview-guides/Notes/Databases.md

 - Foreign keys are used to create relationships between tables, allowing you to retrieve related data from different tables through JOIN operations.
 - Foreign key in a child table typically references the primary key in the parent table, it helps maintain data consistency and prevent orphaned data.
   Eg: studentId in DepartmentTable

+#### Composite key

+ - Composite key is a combination of two or more columns that uniquely identifies each row in a database table.
+ - They are unlike a single-column primary key, which consists of only one column, a composite key involves multiple columns.
+ Eg: studentId and DepartmentId in SchoolTable

 ## Indexing